-Make up Policy/Assignment Deadlines Quizzes, in-class assignments, reading responses, etc. cannot be made up; all work is due on the designated day - this includes absences for weddings, vacations/trips, doctor visits, interviews, business/work, etc. Notifying me in advance of an absence is advised but does not constitute an "excused absence."
+Make up Policy/Assignment Deadlines Quizzes, in-class assignments, reading summaries, etc. cannot be made up; all work is due on the designated day - this includes absences for weddings, vacations/trips, doctor visits, interviews, business/work, etc. Notifying me in advance is advised but does not constitute an "excused absence."
 In the case of emergencies or extreme personal difficulty (none of the above reasons qualify), some assignments may be made up with documentation (copy of hospital bill, funeral notice, etc.); see me.
-I am happy to provide feedback on drafts of assignments; to allow me time in my schedule to do so, such requests must be submitted-with the 100% complete draft-one week prior to the assignment due date.
+I am happy to provide feedback on drafts of assignments; to allow time in my schedule to do so, such requests must be submitted-with the 100% complete draft-one week prior to the assignment due date.
 Late assignments will be penalized 5% for each day late and will not be accepted more than one week late.
 Makeup tests must be completed immediately upon return.
 Begin assignments early enough so that computer "glitches" are not an obstacle.
-In addition, you are strongly advised to retain backup copies of all submitted work for the entirety of the semester.
+In addition, you are strongly advised to retain back-up copies of all submitted work for the entirety of the semester.

 Academic Honesty/Plagiarism Compliance with strict standards of academic honesty is expected.

-Academic misconduct/plagiarism will not be tolerated and may be arounds for failure of the course, and suspension or dismissal from the University.
-Note that plagiarism is the failure to correctly cite/reference ANY words or ideas that are not ORIGINALLY yours.
+Academic misconduct/plagiarism will not be tolerated and may be grounds for failure of the course, and suspension or dismissal from the University.
+Note that plagiarism is the failure to correctly cite/reference ANY words OR ideas that are not ORIGINALLY yours.
 You should always reference the sources of your information.
-Plagiarism also includes the using of others' (or sharing your own) essays, quizzes, etc., and the use of pre-written, purchased, or down-loaded materials.
-If you do not
+Plagiarism also includes the using of others' (or sharing your own) essays, quizzes, etc., and the use of pre-written, purchased, or downloaded materials.
+If you do not understand how to cite others' work in your own writing, schedule an appointment with me; I always am very happy to discuss referencing and learning-related topics with you.
+Additionally, any material written for another course may not be used in this course (or vice versa) without specific permission of both course instructors.